I’ve always gone on about how integral sun protection is as part of your anti-ageing arsenal.

-In terms of skin pigmentation, they found that “there was a significant correlation between the perceived ages of the British subjects and the pigmented spot grading”.
-This means that the worse the pigmentation on their skin, the older the participant appeared to viewers.
+The study found that “there was a significant correlation between the perceived ages of the British subjects and the pigmented spot grading”.
+This means that the higher the intensity and amount pigmentation on their skin, the older the participant appeared to viewers.

 What do these have in common?

-We are in control of so much of our appearance, and all we have to do is religiously use sunscreen and other protective measures.
+We are in control of so much of our appearance, and all we have to do is religiously use high SPF sunscreen and other protective measures like antioxidants.
 If this study doesn’t convince you, I don’t know what will!

 If you’re curious to learn more about the research methodology or other factors that played into perceived age such as lip fullness and hair recession, read the full study here.